Institute of Urban Landscape and Quality of Life – Barcelona City Council

 Inma Pascual & Lluís Bosch

-Urban Landscape and Quality of Life Institute
+Institute of Urban Landscape and Quality of Life

 Barcelona City Council